City-of-Helsinki/bestpractice/coding-standards.md

 *   Use a doctest to illustrate use and also run the doctests (again, so that they won't get stale).
-*   Use https://docs.python.org/3/library/secrets.html for cryptographic needs, not the `random` module
+*   Use the [secrets module](https://docs.python.org/3/library/secrets.html) for cryptographic needs, not the `random` module
 *   Use whitelists for reading `POST` data to avoid [mass assignment problems](https://coffeeonthekeyboard.com/mass-assignment-security-part-10-855/)
 *   Do not use truthiness to check for existence, since values like None, False, 0, and '' will fail the check.
     *   Use `is not None` or `not in iterable_instance` and so on, as appropriate